TodoFlux/todoflux/contributing.md

 ## Considerations before submitting a new app

-TodoMVC is a curation, not a collection.
+It is a curation, not a collection.
 We want make it easier for people to find a base for their web applications, not harder.
 This is why we can't accept every submission.
 However, we're always open to looking at novel ways to solve existing problems.